pianissimo-php/pianissimo/README.md

 Welcome to the Pianissimo PHP framework, a project by [@jonmldr](https://github.com/jonmldr).
 I asked myself the question: "What can Symfony do what I can't build and understand"?
 And here we are.
 The main goal of Pianissimo is not to become a worthy PHP framework like Symfony and Laravel; frameworks where whole communities worked years on.
+Similarly, the goal isn't to provide a solid solution that fits in any situation.
 This project gives me the opportunity to learn and adapt code standards, techniques and (design) patterns.
 Feedback is always welcome!

 **PSR standards**